-Delray Beach Medical Malpractice Lawyer
+Delray Beach Medical Malpractice Attorneys

 Medical errors and surgical mistakes can result in serious harm to patients.
 When a healthcare provider does not give a patient the level of care that patient deserves, a patient can sustain severe and life-threatening injuries.
 When a patient does not receive a proper diagnosis and a condition worsens, or a pharmacist or doctor makes a medication error, it is essential to find out about options for filing a medical negligence claim.
 Medical malpractice, also known as medical negligence, is an area of the law that allows an injured patient to seek compensation for injuries arising out of a healthcare providers negligence.

 Elements of a Medical Malpractice Claim in Delray Beach

 Duty of care: Healthcare provider owed the patient a duty of care, which is relatively easy to prove when there is a doctor-patient relationship.

 Breach of the duty of care: Healthcare provider breached the duty of care when that healthcare provider failed to give the same level of care that another healthcare provider in the same field and geographic area would have considered reasonable and appropriate.

 Injury caused by the breach: Patient suffered an injury that was caused by the healthcare providers breach of the duty of care.

 Damages: Patients injury led to particular damages.

 Liability in a Medical Malpractice Case

 Depending upon the facts of your case, the following are examples of potentially responsible parties:

-- Hospital facility;
+- Hospital facility

-- Laboratory facility;
+- Laboratory facility

-- Lab technician;
+- Lab technician

 Medical Malpractice Statute of Limitations in Florida

 Under Florida law, medical malpractice lawsuits have a specific statute of limitations that is a bit different from other types of personal injury cases.
-A medical malpractice lawsuit must be filed within two years from the date a patient discovers (or reasonably should have discovered with due diligence) the injury, and no more than four years from the date of the negligence that caused the injury.
+A medical malpractice lawsuit must be filed within two years from the date a patient discovers (or reasonably should have discovered with due diligence) the injury and no more than four years from the date of the negligence that caused the injury.

 However, in situations where a healthcare provider engaged in fraud, concealment, or intentional misrepresentation to prevent the patient from learning about the injury, then the patient has two years from the date of discovering the injury to file a claim.
 However, even in these cases, the patient still must bring a claim within 7 years from the date of the negligence that caused the injury.

 Damages in a Medical Negligence Claim

 Patients can be eligible to receive compensatory damages, including economic and non-economic damages.
-The Florida Supreme Court recently eradicated existing caps on non-economic damages, allowing patients to recover any amount of damages for pain and suffering, and other non-economic injuries.
+The Florida Supreme Court recently eradicated existing caps on non-economic damages, allowing patients to recover any amount of damages for pain and suffering and other non-economic injuries.